 At Binghamton, our residential communities help students connect with friends and have fun while learning.
-Whether it's joining co-rec football on Saturday or meeting friends for a study group in the lounge, you'll make connections in any of our halls!
-Students choose from six residential communities, each with its own personality.
+Whether it's joining co-rec football on Saturday or meeting friends for a study group in the lounge, you'll make connections in any of our halls.
+Students choose from six residential communities, each with its own traditions, style and personality.

 College-in-the-Woods (CIW) is centrally located across from The Union and yes, we do have lots of trees!
 Our five buildings offer both suite-style and corridor-style living.
 CIW traditions range from Woodstock and Casino-in-the-Woods in the spring to Woods Olympics and CIW Family Weekend in the fall.